 The Employer will provide sufficient spaces to accommodate bargaining unit members.
-The Lake Worth Campus will no longer provide reserved individual bargaining unit member parking spaces but will provide not less than the same number of spaces for bargaining unit member in lots at the same locations as previously designated for individual reserved bargaining unit member parking spaces.
-As additional spaces for newly hired bargaining unit members are needed at Lake Worth Campus they will be provided with these locations.
+The Lake Worth Campus will no longer provide reserved individual bargaining unit member parking spaces but will provide not less than the same number of spaces for bargaining unit member in lots at the same locations as previously designated for individual reserved bargaining unit members are needed at Lake Worth Campus they will be provided with these locations.
 Parking areas in each parking lot at the Palm Beach Gardens Campus will be reserved for bargaining unit members and staff and will be adequate in size to accommodate bargaining unit members and staff.
-Palm Beach Gardens Campus bargaining unit members will be consulted as to the size and location of reserved areas.
+Palm Beach Gardens Campus bargaining unit members and location of reserved areas.